(Modern Survival.org) – In a survival situation, if you are running very low on water, it’s better to?

 Answer: Drink It All.
 Here’s why…

 n a survival situation, potable water often means the difference between life and death.
-Many people mistakenly believe that food is the most important item for survival; however, the human body can last for roughly three weeks without food.
+Many people mistakenly believe that food is the most essential item for survival; however, the human body can last for roughly three weeks without food.
 In as little as three days, death can become a real possibility without water — and in even less time in extreme conditions such as high temperatures.

-When a source of safe drinking water isn’t available, is it better to consume what water is available, or ration it out to last as long as possible?
+When a source of safe drinking water isn’t available, is it better to consume what water is available or ration it out to last as long as possible?
 Read on to find out.

-When water is running low in a high-temperature situation and there isn’t more available, the best bet is to consume it, then keep the water in the body.
+When water is running low in a high-temperature situation, and there isn’t more available, the best bet is to consume it, then keep the water in the body.
 Here are a few tips on how to conserve water once consumed: